 Making Money (off a Web Game)

-This article is based on a blog post that Michael "damijin" Gribbin wrote for us.
+This article is based on a blog post that Michael "damijin" Gribbin wrote for us in 2010.
+The market has changed a lot since then, but the basic principles are still relevant.
 Michael is a successful indie game developer who's currently working on mobile games.

 Making money off a web game is quite doable if you put your mind to it.
 With a Flash game, there are clear, established ways to make money, and for certain kinds of games, you can generate more revenue than going through a mobile App Store.